[top]Ways of Administration

 Venlafaxine is effective at treating the physical symptoms associated with depression, anxiety and panic disorders in some patients.
 It has also been found to be effective in the treatment of neuropathy and migraines.

-Commonly reported physical side effects of venlafaxine include:
+Commonly reported physical side effects

 -abnormal ejaculation/orgasm and impotence in men